npret/ImmoData-scraping/README.md

 ## **Description**
 Scraping real estate data from a website.

-More info to be added!
+This programme scrapes houses and apartments data from immoweb.be by:
+- taking the URL listings
+- getting relevant info for each URL
+- writing the data to a CSV file

 ## **Installation**
 You can 'git clone' the repository and use it locally.

 ## **Usage**
-Packages to be installed are: requests, BeautifulSoup, json and os (requirements file is not available at this point).
+Packages to be installed are: requests, BeautifulSoup, json, os and pandas (requirements file is not available at this point).

 ## **Visuals**
 The html support for this scraper will be scheduled at a later date.
 Stay tuned!